 Opioid overdose is still possible with a naltrexone implant, just like other forms of naltrexone maintenance treatment.
 Although naltrexone itself does not cause an overdose, the blocking effect of the medication can be overcome by taking large doses of opioids that could lead to a fatal overdose.
 The risk of overdose remains the same even upon completing naltrexone implant treatment due to the gradual reduction of tolerance to opioids, making even the well-tolerated doses lethal.
 Opioid overdose is a life-threatening condition that can result in respiratory arrest or circulatory collapse.
 Individuals must seek immediate medical attention in case of an overdose.

 Naltrexone implants are currently not approved by the U.S. Food and Drug Administration (FDA).
-However, they have approved the pill and intramuscular injectable forms of naltrexone to treat opioid dependence and AUD.
+However, they have approved the pill and intramuscular injectable forms of naltrexone to treat opioid dependence and alcohol addiction.
 Oral naltrexone is sold under brand names such as Depade and ReVia, while the extended-release injectable version is sold under the brand name Vivitrol.

 A substantial number of clinical studies have indicated the effectiveness of naltrexone implants to treat alcohol use disorder and opioid addiction.
 However, more research is needed to substantiate the findings of this approach.
 If proven effective, treatment with naltrexone implants can be a powerful new tool against the opioid crisis and alcohol use disorder.